kgu-clab/clab-platforms-server/README_EN.md

 This project is structured according to the port-and-adapter ([hexagonal](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software))) architecture pattern.
 This architecture promotes a clean separation of concerns, making the codebase more modular, testable, and maintainable.

 ### Package Organization
-The packages in this project are organized using the private-package convention.
+The packages in this project are organized using the package-private convention.
 This helps in encapsulating implementation details and exposing only necessary components, leading to better modularity and maintainability.

 ### `domain`
 - **adapter**: Contains adapters that interact with external systems.
 This includes `in` adapters for handling web interfaces and `out` adapters for interacting with databases.